-Our Confession Statement
+Our Distinctives Statement

 1. We believe that the Scriptures, contained in the 66 books of the Old and New Testaments, are God’s infallible Word and are our sole basis of absolute authority.
 We believe the Scriptures are inerrant in their original manuscripts.